ciubotaru/bitfield/README.md

 For function syntax, see "bitfield.h".
 For details on every function, see its manual page.

+bf2int() converts the bit array to an array of integers.

 bf2long() converts the bit array to an array of long integers.

 bf2str() converts a bitfield into a character string of ones and zeroes,